-It is important that you are available to students in the event of an emergency (such as hospitalization or natural disasters), and must do all that is possible to assist students and the Office of International Programs in dealing effectively with such emergencies.
-For example, the Faculty Program Director is expected to help participants obtain the best possible health care when they are ill or injured and should immediately advise the Office of International Programs should a serious accident or injury occur, especially if hospitalization or surgery is required.
+It is important that you are available to students in the event of an emergency (such as hospitalization or natural disasters), and must do all that is possible to assist students and International Services in dealing effectively with such emergencies.
+For example, the Faculty Program Director is expected to help participants obtain the best possible health care when they are ill or injured and should immediately advise International Services should a serious accident or injury occur, especially if hospitalization or surgery is required.